patschwork/digiYiiKam/README.md

 - [x] Show CR2 (Canon) images as thumbnails and in gallery
 - [x] Show DNG (Smartphone, Drone) images as thumbnails and in gallery
 - [x] Show NEF (Nikon) images as thumbnails and in gallery
+- [ ] Show more RAW format images (Sony, Fuji, ...) as thumbnails and in gallery
 - [ ] Show MP4 videos as thumbnails and in gallery
 - [x] Tag a favorite image in digiYiiKam using the tag-management from digiKam.
 - [x] Show metadata for each image